WhatIsHeDoing/DidYouKnow/csharp/README.md

 These tests are easy to run, by opening the `charp.sln` solution in Visual Studio and navigating to:

 `Test => Run => All Tests`

-The solution is generally updated using the latest Community edition of [Visual Studio][VisualStudio].

 ## Inspiration